 All volunteers will receive a 'Getting Started Pack' with information about social-distancing rules and other protective measures.

-These volunteering roles are only available to those over 18, fit and without any Coronavirus symptoms.
+These volunteering roles are only available to those who are over 18, fit and without any Coronavirus symptoms.

 Note: stick to reliable and trusted sites.
 While Wikipedia can be great, it is not advisable to mention this source in your UCAS personal statement or medical school interviews.